Jahdae Walker

 Jahdae Walker (born July 5, 2002) is an American professional football wide receiver for the Chicago Bears of the National Football League (NFL).
 He played college football for the Grand Valley State Lakers and Texas A&M Aggies.

-Early life and high school
+Early life

 Walker attended Shaker Heights High School located in Shaker Heights, Ohio.
 Coming out of high school, he committed to play college football for the Grand Valley State Lakers.

 College career

 Grand Valley State

 During his true freshman season in 2021, he notched two receptions for 28 yards.
 In the 2022 season, Walker broke out, hauling in 30 passes for 636 yards and four touchdowns.
 After the conclusion of the 2022 season, he decided to enter his name into the NCAA transfer portal.

 Texas A&M

 Walker transferred to play for the Texas A&M Aggies.
 During his first season with the Aggies in 2023, he hauled in 35 receptions for 590 yards and two touchdowns, while also blocking a punt.
 In week 13 of the 2024 season, Walker recorded seven catches for 69 yards and a touchdown versus Auburn.
 In the 2024 season, He hauled in 29 receptions for 290 yards and two touchdowns.
-After the conclusion of the 2024 season, Walker decided to enter his name into the NCAA transfer portal.
+After the conclusion of the 2024 season, Walker decided to declare for the 2025 NFL Draft.